CHRISTIAN Journaling, JESUS CALLING, psyChic channeling?

 And this I pray, that your love may abound yet more and more in knowledge and in all judgment; That ye may approve things that are excellent; that ye may be sincere and without offence till the day of Christ.
 Being filled with the fruits of righteousness, which are by Jesus Christ, unto the glory and praise of God.

-With the same love and joy that Paul the Apostle found in Jesus Christ, we want to encourage Christians to be biblically discerning believers.
-If you find our site helpful, please share it, link to it, and Subscribe for Free.
+With the same love and joy that Paul the Apostle found in Jesus Christ, we want to encourage all Christians to be steadfast in the faith as biblically discerning believers.
+If you find our site helpful, please share it, link to it, and subscribe to our free updates.
 We must tell the biblical truth, as it is in Jesus.
 Not “another Jesus,” but the biblical Jesus!

 Thank you for your time and mutual concern.
 God bless!